Magnitus-/UserProperties/README.md

 Returns an array of all fields that confirm that the user has access to 'Source' (Private, Required, Secret, Access===Source)

+- Instance.GenAccess(Source)

+Returns an array of all fields where Access===Source.

+- Module.GenIntersection(SetA, SetB)

+Returns an array of all elements present in both SetA and SetB.

 Future
 ------